numbbo/coco/docs/bbob-biobj/functions/source/our-approach.rst

 Instances
 ---------
 Our test functions are parametrized and instances are instantiations of the underlying parameters (see [COCO:2016]_).
 The instances for the bi-objective functions are using instances of each single objective function composing the bi-objective one.
 However, in addition, we assert that

-  * the distance (Euclidean norm) between the ideal and the nadir point (in objective space) is at least 1e-1 and that
+  a. the distance (Euclidean norm) between the ideal and the nadir point (in objective space) is at least 1e-1 and that

-  * the two single-objective optima (in search space, also called the extreme optimal points) are not closer than :math:`10^{-4}`.
+  b. the two single-objective optima (in search space, also called the extreme optimal points) are not closer than :math:`10^{-4}`.

 ..
 Instances are the way in the `Coco framework`_ to perform multiple
 .. algorithm runs on the same function.
 More concretely, the original